rishikesh2715/Two-site-Automated-Testbed-for-Evaluating-ADCs/README.md

 ## Contributing
 Contributions are welcome!
 Please feel free to submit pull requests or open issues for improvements and bug fixes.

-## Authors
-- Megan Lehmann
-- Texas Tech University
-- ECE 5332: Principals of Device Testing and Verification

 ## Acknowledgments
-- Mr. Johnston and Dr. Dallas for project supervision
+- Mr. Johnston and Dr. Dallas at Texas Tech University for project supervision
 - National Instruments for VirtualBench support
 - PCBWay for manufacturing partnership